jnk0le/AVR-UART-lib/README.md

 	- 1 - LF
 	- 2 - CRLF (default)

-- In order to reinitialize uart baudrate after any traffic was occuring, function uart_reinit() have to be used. (memory FIFO buffers will not be flushed)
+- In order to reinitialize uart baudrate after any traffic was occurring, function uart_reinit() have to be used. (memory FIFO buffers will not be flushed)

-- Any used IO pin have to be accesible from bottom IO address space. (eg. few ports on mega2560 cannot be used as a control IO)
+- Any used IO pin have to be accessible from bottom IO address space. (eg. few ports on mega2560 cannot be used as a control IO)

-- In half duplex (RS485) transmission modes, the aplication code is responsible of starting transmission only when bus is idle.
+- In half duplex (RS485) transmission modes, the application code is responsible of starting transmission only when bus is idle.
 If RE and DE are shorted together additional pullup on RX pin is required.
 Pin used as a RS485 control line have to be kept in low state during boot process via a pulldown resistor or at least not driving it high even by an internall pull-up. (especially on multi node buses)